 4. Cake Topper Kit

 I've used the horse cake topper kit below many times when I was a cake decorator at Kroger.
 It's easy to do and looks great!

-This is what you do: Ice your cake, add green icing for the grass and blue icing for the pond.
-You might like to use the blue gel icing for the pond.
+This is what you do: Ice your cake, add green icing for the grass and blue for the sky.
+Add brown icing for the dirt.
+You could sprinkle on a little brown sugar or cinnamon sugar to add texture to the dirt.
 Add a border in the color of your choice.
 Place on the horses and fence.
 Write a Happy Birthday wish.
 There you have it.
 It's easy!

 5. Horse-Shaped Cake